romuloctba/docs.nestjs.com/content/techniques/authentication.md

 #### Implementing Passport local

 Now we can implement our Passport **local authentication strategy**.
-Create a file called `local.strategy.ts` in the `auth` folder, and add the following code:
+Create a file called local.strategy.ts in the auth folder:

+`$ nest g class auth/Local.Strategy`

+Then and add the following code:

+;
 ```typescript
 @@filename(auth/local.strategy)
 import { Strategy } from 'passport-local';